 About the site . . .

-Winebork.com (click here for the name's origin) was originally written by the legendary Dr. Mark Alguard to collect the wine opinions of a group of Silicon Valley physicists and engineers who had been drinking wine together for more than 30 years.
-(Click here for bios of original Wineborks.)
-The site was begun for fun, but developed into a religiously maintained record of the group's wine tasting activities.
-[Disclaimer: "Winebork" is and has always been considered an undignified title by multiple wives and significant others.]
+Winebork.com was originally written by the legendary Dr. Mark Alguard to collect the wine opinions of a group of Silicon Valley physicists and engineers who had been drinking wine together for more than 30 years.
+The site was begun for fun, but developed over time into a religiously maintained record of the group's wine tasting activities.

 Origin of the name "Winebork". . .